 Through various modalites, my current projects seek to directly aid in real-world problems.
 Among these works are developing research applications, conduits of shared technical, and creative outlets.

 Chemical, proteomic, and genetic sequences are a wealth of information from the biological and natural world.
 Extracting mechanisms of action from these data sources often lead to breakthroughs in medicine and basic science research.
-By using standard and innovative techniques in deep learning, we can now begin to illuminate the secrets of the natural world for faster and more reliable solutions.
+By analyzing simple Long Short-Term Memory networks, we can now begin to illuminate the secrets of the natural world for faster and more reliable solutions.

 Most remarkable advancements in artificial intelligence often stem from modeling human attributes.
 However, we have yet to surpass the general abilities of young children.
 We have the remarkable ability to think abstractly and transfer knowledge of these abstractions into a real-world context.
-How can we teach a computer to learn as we once did?
+How can we teach a computer to play games?
 Answers to questions and others may get us one step closer to programs more aligned with our model of intelligence.

 There is always a need to share and explore the world of science with our peers.
 Now that is easier than ever with the multitude of media outlets.
 From informational tech-recipes to quick idea commercials, I strive to share what I've learned and what I'm still working on with others.